Be a volunteer at Camp!

 This experience has been two–way as our amazing NRCA children and Kenyan staff and adult volunteers have taught our American visitors many new things and opened up our eyes in many ways.

 Want to volunteer?
-If you are interested in joining as a camp volunteer in the future, please send a note to firstname.lastname@example.org.
-He will be happy to discuss the rigors and opportunities involved in being a camp volunteer and explain the wonderful safari opportunities surrounding a trip to Kenya for NRCA holiday camp.
+If you are interested in joining as a camp volunteer in the future, please email email@example.com.
+She will be happy to discuss the rigors and opportunities involved in being a camp volunteer and explain the wonderful safari opportunities surrounding a trip to Kenya for NRCA holiday camp.

 Visit the Camp page for descriptions of the different camps put on each August.